 The back cover copy you write for your book is among the most important marketing messages you’ll craft.
 It’s the essence of your book’s most exciting features, distilled into a few hundred words.
 It typically serves as the foundation for your online book descriptions, as well as any press releases or pitches you make to the media.
 It will get re-used and re-fashioned for dozens of purposes.
 Whatever labor you expend on perfecting it will reward you in the long run.

-Here are the key principles that publishers and authors alike use to create what should become a masterpiece of your book marketing.
+Here are the key principles that publishers and authors alike use to create what should become a masterpiece of your book marketing and an essential piece of your book metadata.

 Back Cover Copy for Nonfiction (Non-Narratives)